NPException/Dimensional-Pockets/README.md

 ## Attention
 _**The development of DP has basically stopped.
 DP will likely only receive critical bugfixes if necessary.
-The development on the successor to DP, [Dimensional Pockets 2](https://github.com/NPException/Dimensional-Pockets-2), is in the planning phase.**_
+The development on the successor to DP is in the ideas phase.**_

 ## Current Release
 https://minecraft.curseforge.com/projects/dimensional-pockets